What's happened?

 How we're responding

-Given the wide range of potential short-term outcomes, we continue to take a long-term approach to managing the Aegon Workplace Default funds.
+Given the wide range of potential short-term outcomes, our Portfolio Management Team continues to take a long-term approach to managing our multi-asset funds.

-We remain committed to maintaining a balanced and diversified approach in everything we do.
-Whilst we haven't made any immediate changes to asset allocation in response to the tariffs, our investment experts are closely monitoring the market's response and will act to take advantage of market opportunities that arise from the volatility.
+We remain committed to maintaining a balanced and diversified approach in everything we do, while emphasising areas of long-term value.
+Whilst we have not made any significant changes to asset allocation in response to the tariffs, our investment experts are closely monitoring the market's response and will act to take advantage of market opportunities that arise from the volatility.

 Should I act?

-During these unsettling times it’s important not to panic and consider the current volatility in relation to your long-term investment goals and to remember the value of an investment can fall as well as rise.
+During these unsettling times it’s important not to panic and consider the current volatility in relation to your long-term investment goals.

 A downturn in markets is never pleasant, but while stock market shocks tend to be sharp and painful, they’re usually relatively short-lived as illustrated in the chart below.